quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Benchmarking the inter-haplotype distance method using simulations

-We developed a statistical method, termed "inter-haplotype distance" (IHD), to detect loci that are associated with the mutation spectrum in biparental RILs (Materials and Methods).
+We developed a statistical method, termed "inter-haplotype distance" (IHD), to detect loci that are associated with mutation spectrum variation in biparental RILs (Materials and Methods).
-Using simulated data (Materials and Methods), we find that the method's power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by the mutator allele and the total number of *de novo* germline mutations used to detect it (that is, the product of the number of haplotypes and the mean number of mutations per haplotype) (Figure {@fig:simulations}).
+Using simulated data (Materials and Methods), we find that the method's power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by a mutator allele and the total number of *de novo* germline mutations used to detect it (that is, the product of the number of haplotypes and the mean number of mutations per haplotype) (Figure {@fig:simulations}).
 For example, given 50 haplotypes with an average of 500 *de novo* germline mutations each, the IHD approach has approximately 60% power to detect a mutator allele that increases the C>T *de novo* mutation rate by as little as 10%.
-However, the method only has about 30% power to detect a mutator of identical effect size that affects the C>G mutation rate, since C>G mutations are expected to make up a smaller fraction of all *de novo* germline mutations to begin with.
+However, the method only has about 30% power to detect a mutator of identical effect size that augments the C>G mutation rate, since C>G mutations are expected to make up a smaller fraction of all *de novo* germline mutations to begin with.
 These simulations also demonstrate that our approach is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype (Figure {@fig:simulations}).

 ![
 **Simulations to assess the power of the inter-haplotype distance method.**
 We simulated *de novo* germline mutations on a toy population of haplotypes such that 50% of haplotypes were affected by a mutator allele that increased the mutation rate of the specified $k$-mer by the specified effect size (an effect size of 1.5 indicates a 50% increase in the mutation rate).
 Line colors indicate the number of simulated mutations on each haplotype (before augmenting the mutation rate with a mutator allele).
-Given a specific combination of parameters, the y-axis denotes the fraction of 100 simulations in which the simulated mutator allele could be detected at significance threshold of p = 0.05.
+Given a specific combination of parameters, the y-axis denotes the fraction of 100 simulations in which the simulated mutator allele could be detected at a significance threshold of p = 0.05.
 Shaded areas indicate the standard deviation of that fraction across 100 simulations.
 ](images/sims.png){#fig:simulations width=7in}

 ### Re-identifying the mutator allele on chromosome 4 in the BXDs

 We applied our inter-haplotype distance method to 93 BXD RILs (Materials and Methods) with a total of 62,993 *de novo* germline mutations [@PMID:35545679].
-Reassuringly, using 1-mer mutation spectra, we observed a large $\chi^{2}$ statistic peak at a locus on chromosome 4 (Figure {@fig:distance-results}A; maximum adjusted $\chi^2$ statistic of 352.7 at marker ID `rs52263933`; position 116.75 Mbp in GRCm38/mm10 coordinates).
+Using mutation data that were partitioned by 1-mer nucleotide context, we discovered a locus on chromosome 4 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}A; maximum adjusted $\chi^2$ statistic of 352.7 at marker ID `rs52263933`; position 116.75 Mbp in GRCm38/mm10 coordinates).
 We observed the same peak on chromosome 4 using the 3-mer mutation spectrum, as well (Figure @fig:distance-3mer).

 ![